 The science and technology of radiometric dating of minerals and rocks did not begin to develop for another 100 years following publication of William Smith’s map (the accompanying diagram explains the basic theory of radiometric dating).
 A little more than a decade after Becquerel’s discovery of radioactivity in uranium (1896), Bertram Boltwood at Yale University published (1907) the geological ages of 26 rock samples using the decay of radium.
 Although there were errors in his results because of experimental determination of the isotopes and poorly known radium half-life, the method provided the impetus for more sophisticated dating by Arthur Holmes (Imperial College) using the uranium-lead decay series (the most common radioactive isotopes used in dating and each half life are listed opposite).
 Arthur Holmes is widely regarded as the pioneer of isotope dating methods, or geochronology; his first published date in 1911 was 370 million years for a Devonian rock.

-Holmes and his colleagues had their detractors, particularly those diehards who still thought the Kelvin’s determination of the age of the earth (based on cooling) was less than 100 million years.
+Holmes and his colleagues had their detractors, particularly those diehards who still agreed with Kelvin’s determination of the age of the earth (based on cooling) at less than 100 million years.
 But like all good science, it withstood the tests of criticism, bias and shear pigheadedness.